gradle/gradle/design-docs/managed-component-model.md

 - Are these created LSS's intended to be model elements and appear on the model report? considering FSS is not yet a `ModelMap`.
 - Currently `FunctionalSourceSet` pushes instances into `sources` container.
 Should change this to work the same way as binaries, where the owner of the binary has no knowledge of where its elements end up being referenced.
-- Are we ok with the behavior change i.e. adding a default src dir until things are node backed.

 ## Story: Allow `LanguageSourceSet` instances to be attached to a managed type